-In a joint partnership signed between Karnataka State Cricket Association (KSCA) and The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), both parties agreed to jointly promote sustainable development and resource efficiency as well as support measures which will aid to contribute to reduce emission of greenhouse gasses.
+In a joint partnership signed between Karnataka State Cricket Association (KSCA) and The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), both parties agreed to jointly promote sustainable development and resource efficiency as well as support measures which will aid to contribute to reducing the emission of greenhouse gasses.
 ComSolar project under both organizations agreed to explore a photovoltaic – solar power system to be installed at the cricket stadium.
 In 2017, 40-kW rooftop photovoltaic solar power system was successfully installed at the Chinnaswamy stadium.
-The plant generates 1700 units/ day that is consumed in the premises and access is exported to Bangalore Electricity Supply Company Ltd. Not only this innovation offers a sustainable solution, but also brings to table a state-of-the-art facility that allows the government to invest their savings on training, coaching and outreach as well as earn by selling the electricity.
+The plant generates 1700 units/ day that is consumed on the premises and access is exported to Bangalore Electricity Supply Company Ltd. Not only this innovation offers a sustainable solution but also brings to the table a state-of-the-art facility that allows the government to invest their savings on training, coaching and outreach as well as earn by selling the electricity.
 Bringing in revenue to the state.

 - Manipur Sports University Project

 - Amravati Sports City Development Project and more.

 Also Read: Kabaddi – India’s Fastest-Growing Sport

 Sporting Leagues in India